Arts Education Policies

 WITHDRAWAL AND REFUND POLICY:

-Tuition refunds for a class or workshop withdrawals must be made in writing on a time stamped email to The Umbrella staff.
+Requests for a withdrawal or tuition refund for a class or workshop must be made in writing on a time stamped email to The Umbrella staff.

 • A tuition and materials refund, less the registration and processing fee, will be given if the written request is made at least ONE WEEK prior to the scheduled start date.